digitalnsw/endoflife/register-the-death/registering-the-death/register-stillborn-child/index.md

               Live
     </a>
 -->

-A stillbirth is a traumatic and often unexpected outcome of pregnancy for the parents and their family.
+Funerals

+## Funeral of a stillborn baby

 It is important for the parents to have an opportunity to grieve their loss and arranging a funeral may help them to do this.

-## Funeral of a stillborn baby
 The law requires that stillborn babies be either cremated or buried.
 The procedures are:

-the birth must be registered by the parents in the normal way if the doctor requests a post-mortem, a consent form must be signed by the parent the doctor completes a perinatal medical certificate of cause of death the funeral director completes a perinatal form of information of death.
+* the birth must be registered by the parents in the normal way
+* if the doctor requests a post-mortem, a consent form must be signed by the parent
+* the doctor completes a perinatal medical certificate of cause of death
+* the funeral director completes a perinatal form of information of death.

-Naming the baby
+## Naming the baby
 If the parents wish, they can give the baby a name; otherwise, ‘Baby’ is accepted as a given name.
 The Registry of Births, Deaths and Marriages issues birth certificates for stillborn babies.

 ## Blessings and baptisms